Alluxio/alluxio/alluxio-ui/README.md

     This will continuously run your tests and will show you when tests pass or fail as you work.

 1. (Optionally) Execute a test coverage report to investigate places you could test further:
-    1. common-ui: `cd alluxio-ui/common-ui && npm run coverage-ci`
+    1. common-ui: `cd alluxio-ui/common-ui && npm run coverage`
-    1. master-ui: `cd alluxio-ui/master-ui && npm run coverage-ci`
+    1. master-ui: `cd alluxio-ui/master-ui && npm run coverage`
-    1. worker-ui: `cd alluxio-ui/worker-ui && npm run coverage-ci`
+    1. worker-ui: `cd alluxio-ui/worker-ui && npm run coverage`

-    This will generate a coverage report within each package: `common/coverage/lcov-report/index.html`, `master/coverage/lcov-report/index.html`, `worker/coverage/lcov-report/index.html`.
-You may also run `coverage` instead of `coverage-ci` in this step if you would like this to execute as you edit each package.
+    This will also generate a coverage report within each package: `common/coverage/lcov-report/index.html`, `master/coverage/lcov-report/index.html`, `worker/coverage/lcov-report/index.html`.
+You may also run `coverage-ci` instead of `coverage` in this step if you would like this to execute only once.